chrisant996/clink/docs/clink.md

 ##### Delayed initialization for the argmatcher

 You can use [_argmatcher:setdelayinit()](#_argmatcher:setdelayinit) to set a function that performs delayed initialization for the argmatcher.
-The function receives one or two parameters:
+The function receives up to two parameters:

 - `argmatcher` is the argmatcher to be initialized.
 - In Clink v1.3.12 and higher, `command_word` is the word in the command line that matched this argmatcher.